maniaplanet/documentation/creation/index.md

 tags: creation
 ---

+ManiaPlanet is a vast ecosystem for content creators, you will find here the help for most of the available tools.

 # [ManiaScript][1]

 ManiaScript is a scripting language integrated to ManiaPlanet that allows the players to customize different aspects of the games.
 A scripting language is build upon a classic programming language and aims to ease the process of creation.